Keyhole-Koro/PoliTopicsDataCollection/doc/terraform.md

 # Terraform + LocalStack Quickstart

-Deploy the complete PoliTopics stack into LocalStack with Terraform to exercise the Lambda, SQS, S3, and DynamoDB workflows end-to-end (the previous `src/local_invoke.ts` helper is gone).
+Deploy the complete PoliTopics stack into LocalStack with Terraform to exercise the Lambda, S3, and DynamoDB task workflows end-to-end (the previous `src/local_invoke.ts` helper is gone).
 Stage/production instructions live elsewhere—this document is purely for the local workflow.

 ## Prerequisites